Free trial

 4.2 The contractual use of the Provider’s services is dependent on the hardware and software used by the Customer, including mobile and stationary end devices, routers, data communication devices, etc., meeting the minimum technical requirements for the use of the currently offered software version and the users authorized by the Customer to use the software being familiar with the operation of the software.

 4.3 The Customer shall install the software provided to it by the Provider and subsequent updates on each mobile or stationary end device from which it wishes to access the software with authorization.
-Otherwise, the Customer shall only use hardware and software that meets the minimum requirements specified in Annex ./1 to use the Provider’s services.
-The customer is responsible for configuring its IT system.
+Otherwise, the Customer shall only use hardware and software to use the Provider’s services that meets the minimum requirements specified in the system specification.
+The customer is responsible for configuring his IT system.
 The provision of these minimum requirements and the telecommunications services from or to the transfer point are the sole responsibility of the Customer and are not part of the Provider’s service obligation.
 The Provider assumes no responsibility for ensuring that the software is compatible with the hardware and software used by the Customer.

 4.4 The Provider draws the Customer’s attention to the fact that restrictions and impairments to the services provided may arise that are beyond the Provider’s control.
 This includes, in particular, actions by third parties not acting on behalf of the Provider, technical conditions of the Internet beyond the Provider’s control and force majeure.
 The hardware and software used by the Customer and its technical infrastructure may also have an influence on the Provider’s services.